Mercury13/unicodia/Font-Source/Egyptian2/README.md

 - manual: everything is done manually except bearings (gradually phasing out this directory)
 - manual-wide: same, but accent that the image is wide

+# Error messages

+- XXX self-intersects / Critical / Built-in systems are unable to fix SVG’s self-intersections.
+Use other ways, like ``manual`` (complete pre-scaled glyphs) and ``svg-remade`` (technical changes).
+- XXX exists / Warning / Way A is overridden by way B. Just delete that file.

 # How to update data

 1. After loading Unikemet.txt run file filter_unikemet.bat